OmarShawky1/ACU/README.md

    2. What are their benefits?
       1. Find tutors for the entire right side of the aforementioned Mind Map.
       2. Ask mentors.
-      3. Have access to a single channel, called life-after-grad, that provides help in everything on the left side of the aforementioned Mind Map.
+      3. Have access to "life-after-grad" channel which provides help with ACU Services (everything on the left side of the aforementioned Mind Map) and "internships" channel.
    3. **IMPORTANT NOTE**: All the benefits are limited.
 For example, people asking questions in Princeton Algorithms Part 1 Week 6 will help people in Week 5, and the hierarchy goes on.
 The student receives a single warning if they do not offer help as they were helped.
 The second time, he is banned.
 (Reason in [Members Explanation](./ACU-Mind-Map-Explanation.md#members))
 2. Trusted (@Trusted):
    1. Who are @Trusted?
 People supporting the community.
 They are nominated by 2+ @Trusted.
    2. What are their benefits?
-      1. Have access to the entire left side, of the aforementioned Mind Map, in the Discord Server.
+      1. Have access to the entire ACU Services in the Discord Server.
       2. Ask unlimited questions and get exceptional answers.
    3. How to be @Trusted?
       1. Think of being @Student as an interview.
 Each question or help tells @Trusted more about you.